AdaCore/spark2014/docs/ug/spark_2014.rst

 If only one object of a given task type is needed, then the task object can be declared directly giving a declaration and a body.
-An anonymous task type is declared implicitly for every single task declarations.
+An anonymous task type is then defined implicitly for the declared type object.
 For example, if we only need one task ``Account_Management`` then we can write:

 .. code-block:: ada